durrante/PSADT/FortiClient_PSADT_7.0.7.0345_x64/readme.md

 # Updating

-If updating FortiClient to a later version for what is currently present, make sure to update the contents of the ps1 script in particular the registation window registry keys and the detection method.
+If updating FortiClient to a later version for what is currently present, make sure to update the contents of the ps1 script, in particular the registation window registry keys and the detection method via SCCM \ Intune to match the version you are deploying.